 - Analysis of substance in question and how it can impair a driver’s ability to operate a vehicle

-- Driver’s assessment to show if the driver could present or presented to be a clear danger to others on the road.
+- Driver’s assessment to show if the driver presented or could present to be a clear danger to others on the road.

-Legal and Prescription Drugs in Regards to a Camden County New Jersey DUID
+Legal And Prescription Drugs In Regard To A New Jersey DUID

 In the state of New Jersey, you can receive a guilty verdict regarding a DUID charge even if the substance in consideration was not illegal or unlawfully obtained.
 Prescription medications that clearly say you cannot operate a vehicle or machinery during use can still count as driving under the influence of drugs.
 Even if you aren’t abusing the drug and taking it as prescribed, certain medications can affect your reaction time and other behaviors that are important for driving.
 This is especially true of anxiety or pain-killer medications that slow you down and also cause sleepiness.
 Be sure to consult a doctor if you are unsure if a medication is safe to use when you plan to operate a motor vehicle.

-Penalties for a DUID conviction can be minor or severe depending on if it is a first time offense, the level of the substance in your body, the possession of the drug (if an illegal substance) while in the car, and what the substance in question was.
-First-time offenders with a DUID violators will receive up to $500 in monetary fines, a temporary suspension of their driver’s license, and around two days of incarceration.
+Penalties for a DUID conviction can be minor or severe depending on if it is a first-time offense, the level of the substance in your body, the possession of the drug (if an illegal substance) while in the car and what the substance in question was.
+First-time offenders with a DUID violation will receive up to $500 in monetary fines, a temporary suspension of their driver’s license and around two days of incarceration.
 Those who have been convicted of a DUID three or more times can be penalized with up to $1,000 in monetary fines, temporary or permanent loss of their driver’s license, and up to six months of jail time.